 Rachel A. Foley is the Chief Financial Officer and Treasurer of Lake Shore, MHC, Lake Shore Bancorp and Lake Shore Savings.
 She was appointed Chief Financial Officer of the Company in March 2006 after serving as the Controller since March 1999.
 Ms. Foley has a Bachelor of Science degree from Allegheny College and a Master of Business Administration degree in Accounting from the University at Buffalo.
-Ms. Foley is a graduate of the American Bankers Association Stonier National Graduate School of Banking.
-Prior to joining the Company, Ms. Foley was a Financial Audit Supervisor in the Internal Audit department of M&T Bank.
+Ms. Foley is a graduate of the American Bankers Association Stonier National Graduate School of Banking and is certified as an Accredited ACH Professional (AAP).
+Prior to joining the Company, Ms. Foley was a Financial Audit Supervisor in the Internal Audit department of M&T Bank Corporation.